Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Problem Formulation

 \subsection{Cooperative Sensing Model}

 The cooperative sensing model is shown in Fig. \ref{fig_1_system_model}.
 The inter-arrival time and queuing time of information sensed by vehicles are modeled by the multi-class M/G/1 priority queue \cite{qian2020minimizing}.
 We assume that the distribution of information transmission time with the same $\operatorname{type}_d$ in vehicle $s$ stays stable within each time slot.
-The transmission time $\operatorname{\hat{g}}_{d, s, e}^t$ of information with $\operatorname{type}_d$ follows a class of General distribution with mean $\alpha_{d, s}^t$ and variance $\beta_{d, s}^t$.
-The distribution set is represented by:
+The transmission time $\operatorname{\hat{g}}_{d, s, e}^t$ of information with $\operatorname{type}_d$ follows a class of General distribution with mean $\alpha_{d, s}^t$, and finite second and third moments $\beta_{d, s}^t$, $\gamma_{d, s}^t$, and the distribution set is represented by

-Therefore, the uploading workload $\rho_{s}^{t}$ is represented by:
+Therefore, the uploading workload $\rho_{s}^{t}$ is represented by

 To guarantee the existence of the queue steady-state, it requires $\rho_{s}^{t} < 1$.
-The inter-arrival time $\operatorname{a}_{d, s}^t$ is the duration between the arrival of two adjacent information with $\operatorname{type}_d$ in vehicle $s$, which is computed by:
+The inter-arrival time $\operatorname{a}_{d, s}^t$ is the duration between the arrival of two adjacent information with $\operatorname{type}_d$ in vehicle $s$, which is computed by